mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **TagOptionDetail** *(dict) --*

-          The resulting detailed TagOption information.
+          Information about the TagOption.

           - **Key** *(string) --*

-            The TagOptionDetail key.
+            The TagOption key.

           - **Value** *(string) --*

-            The TagOptionDetail value.
+            The TagOption value.

           - **Active** *(boolean) --*

-            The TagOptionDetail active state.
+            The TagOption active state.

           - **Id** *(string) --*

-            The TagOptionDetail identifier.
+            The TagOption identifier.